rks101/Cimpl/README.md

 Some more [memory related topics](https://github.com/angrave/SystemProgramming/wiki/C-Programming%2C-Part-3%3A-Common-Gotchas).

-Do not waste your time on such gotcha questions!
+Do not waste too much time on such gotcha questions exhaustively!
 There are in good supply, like Silo :)
-However, understand them; they are there, and maybe your professor likes to ask something you cannot answer in one shot.
+However, be aware, understand them; they are there.
+And maybe your professor likes to ask something you cannot answer on some days.

 ----